OeufsDePie/MATRIX/_sources/architecture/components_detail/picture_fetcher.txt

 <http://docs.python.org/3/library/ctypes.html>`_.

-However, the current implementation makes extended use of the command-line interface provided by ``gphoto2``, through hardcoded calls and output parsing.
+However, the current implementation makes extended use of the command-line interface provided by ``gphoto2``, through hard-coded calls and output parsing.

 The calls to gphoto2 are made with the `subprocess